travelaudience/orbs/README.md

 ### Releasing a new version

 When the PR is merged to master.
-Create a tag with the syntax of orb name, and the appropriate semantic version.
+Create and push a tag with the syntax of orb name, and the appropriate semantic version.
 Like:
 ```
 docker-0.1.0
 ```

+Then create a release on Github with the new tag.

+Or, if you prefer you can just create the release on Github and it will automatically create a tag.

 ## Contributing